CONFERENCE | CALL FOR SUBMISSIONS

 - Phase 2 submitters will be required to prepare the complete presentation for review by the advisory board*

-- Phase 2 submissions are due mid October
+- Phase 2 submissions are due end of October

 : You are not a confirmed speaker until your presentation is reviewed and approved by the advisory board.